ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

 **2 - Then go to [Foxids Control Client](control.md#foxids-control-client)**

-1. Add the API scope `some.api.access` as a scope in the Foxids up-party client
+1. Add the API scope `some.api.access` as a scope in the Foxids authentication method client
 2. Read claims from access token by not selecting to use claims from ID token